FAQs about our negotiation with Brown University Health

 - Rhode Island Hospital

-Please note Saint Anne’s Hospital as well as Morton Hospital are under a separate agreement and continue to remain in our Medicare Advantage network, regardless of the outcome of our negotiation.
+Please note Saint Anne’s Hospital as well as Morton Hospital in Massachusetts are under a separate agreement and continue to remain in our Medicare Advantage network.

-If you are enrolled in a UnitedHealthcare Group Retiree PPO plan, you may still receive care at Brown University Health’s hospitals as an out-of-network provider, if they are a Medicare-approved provider that accepts the plan.
-Your share of the cost will be the same as if they were part of the network.
+UnitedHealthcare members enrolled in a UnitedHealthcare Group Retiree PPO plan may still receive care at Brown University Health’s hospitals as an out-of-network provider, if they are a Medicare-approved provider that accepts the plan.
+Their share of the cost will be the same as if they were part of the network.

-We encourage you to speak with your local hospital to confirm they’ll continue to see you, regardless of their network status.
+We encourage UnitedHealthcare members to speak with their local hospital to confirm they’ll continue to see them, regardless of their network status.

-For additional information about our Group Retiree plan as well as information on how to find a provider in your area, please go to retiree.uhc.com.
+For additional information about our Group Retiree plan as well as information on how to find a provider, UnitedHealthcare members should go to retiree.uhc.com.

 - Boston Children’s Hospital